AluisioASG/ottermap/README.md

     git submodule update --init --recursive
     npm update
     npm --prefix=vendor/leaflet update
-    npm --prefix=vendor/picomodal update
-    grunt builddeps

-As a last task, specify your database backend by copying `grunt/config/dev/db-config.ls` to `grunt/userconfig/db-config.ls` and editing the `backends` field and the URLs under the `development` and `production` keys accordingly.
+By last, you'll need to specify your build variables.
+Copy the file `build-config.example.ls` to `build-config.ls` and change it to suit your needs.

 _Now_ we're ready.
-Run `grunt` to build everything including the final release files.
-While you're developing, you can run `grunt dev` once and then `npm start` to launch a web server for the map.
-This server will automatically recompile any LiveScript or Stylus files you change.
-If you want to see if your changes work in release mode, run `grunt release` followed by `npm start --production`.

-### Deploying

-I assume you ain't just doing a rip-off of my version :)

-Deploying is very simple.
-You run `grunt deploy` to build the release files in the `dist` directory, using the production database URL.
-If you're using GitHub Pages to host your map, you can instead issue the command `grunt deploy publish`, which will additionally commit the release files to your `gh-pages` branch and push it to GitHub.
+The following are some of the available build targets:
+- `jake target[dev] watch` will result in a non-optimized build tree suitable for live development, watching the source files for changes;
+- `jake target[release]` will build everything up to the optimized release files, but won't stay around and watch for changes;
+- `jake clean[build,dist] target[release] publish` will remove the build directories, create the release files anew in the `dist` directory, commit these files to the upstream repository's `gh-pages` branch, and publish the result to GitHub Pages.
+Here you can, for example, use the `NODE_ENV` environment variable to change the database URLs: `env NODE_ENV=production jake clean[build,dist] target[release] publish`.

+When running a web server to test changes, you'll need to retrieve files from multiple root directories, depending on what target you're testing:
+- In development mode, files are scattered through `build`, `src` and `dist`, which must be looked at in that order.
+- In release mode, all files are under `dist`.

 [OTT]:               http://forums.xkcd.com/viewtopic.php?t=101043